Board member biographies

 She received a bachelor’s degree in political science from Syracuse University and completed the National Writing Project program at SUNY Cortland.
 She is pursuing a second career in teaching after working in nonprofit management.
 She is currently a long-term substitute eighth-grade science teacher in the Syracuse City School District for the 2016-17 school year.
 Her twin son and daughter are in 10th grade at Fayetteville-Manlius High School.

-Daniel Seidberg, of Manlius, is serving his first term on the board of education.
+Daniel Seidberg, of Manlius, is serving his second term on the board of education.
 He has lived in the F-M district his entire life, having attended Mott Road Elementary School and Wellwood Middle School before graduating from F-M High School.
-He and his wife, Jenée, also an F-M graduate, have two children, one at F-M High School and the other at Eagle Hill Middle School.
-He is a trustee of the FM Education Foundation, served as a youth soccer coach for 14 seasons, co-chairs the Cavalry Club swim program, served as a member of the F-M Community Facility Task Force and is involved in other FM programming.
+He and his wife Jenée, also an F-M graduate, have two children: one who is a 2021 F-M graduate and one who attends F-M High School.
+He volunteered as a trustee of the FM Education Foundation, served as a youth soccer coach for 14 seasons, co-chaired the Cavalry Club swim program, served as a member of the F-M Community Facility Task Force and has been involved in other F-M programming.

 Mr. Seidberg received his Bachelor of Arts degree from Colgate University and earned his Juris Doctor degree from Boston University School of Law.
 Mr. Seidberg is an attorney and also the president and co-founder of an international company that provides emergency technology and communication tools to fire departments, emergency medical services agencies, police departments and other first responder entities throughout North America.

-Daryll Fitch Wheeler, of Fayetteville, is serving her first term on the board of education.
+Daryll Fitch Wheeler, of Fayetteville, is serving her third term on the board of education.
 She has been a district resident since 1950 and attended F-M from kindergarten through grade 12.
-She and her husband, David M. Wheeler Sr., have seven children, all of whom are Fayetteville-Manlius graduates.
-They currently have five grandchildren attending F-M schools and one who graduated in 2017.
+She and her husband David M. Wheeler Sr., also an F-M alumnus and former principal of Wellwood Middle School, have seven children, all of whom are F-M graduates.
+They currently have three grandchildren attending F-M schools and three who graduated in 2017, 2021 and 2023.

 She received a Bachelor of Arts degree in English literature from Nazareth College of Rochester, a Master of Science degree in Reading and Language Arts from Syracuse University, and a Certificate of Advanced Study in School Administration from LeMoyne College.

-Before retiring in 2011, she taught English and reading at Fayetteville-Manlius High School and in the Jamesville-DeWitt Central School District at Jamesville-DeWitt Middle School and Moses DeWitt Elementary School.
+Before retiring in 2011, she taught English at Fayetteville-Manlius High School and English and reading in the Jamesville-DeWitt Central School District at Jamesville-DeWitt Middle School and Moses DeWitt Elementary School.
 She finished her career at OCM BOCES in the Regional School Support Center and the Curriculum, Instruction & Assessment department, working directly with teachers and administrators in a three-county region.
-A member of the parish of the Immaculate Conception, Mrs. Wheeler serves as a lector and Eucharistic minister.
-She is also a facilitator for the Eastern Pastoral Care Area (PCA), a four parish consortium.
+A member of the parish of The Immaculate Conception in Fayetteville, Mrs. Wheeler serves as a lector and Eucharistic minister and recently co-chaired the parish’s celebration of its 150th anniversary.